 Dance the Wiggles Out.
-Your one-stop-shop for (free) kids’ dance tunes.
-Songs like Clapping Machine, Icky Sticky Bubble Gum, and many that have a move-and-freeze function are linked here for easy access.
-Press “play” any time the kids are feeling stir crazy but can’t get outside.
+Your one-stop shop for (free) kids’ dance tunes.
+Songs like Clapping Machine, Icky Sticky Bubble Gum, and many with a move-and-freeze function are linked here for easy access.
+Press “play” any time the kids feel stir-crazy but can’t get outside.

 Indoor Beach Ball Games.
-From gross motor practice to letter recognition to teamwork, playing with a beach ball in the house provides endless opportunity for fun, and even learning.
-Toss the beach ball on top of a blanket and see how long you can make it stay, play beach basketball with a laundry basket, write prompts on the ball such as “bark like a dog” for when someone catches it, or make up your own games!
+From gross motor practice to letter recognition to teamwork, playing with a beach ball in the house provides endless fun and learning opportunities.
+Toss the beach ball on top of a blanket and see how long you can make it stay, play beach basketball with a laundry basket, write prompts on the ball such as “bark like a dog” for when someone catches it, or make up your games!

 Hallway Hopscotch.
 Use painter’s tape (masking tape is fine if you have carpet) to create a grid on the floor.
 Younger kids can practice making numbers with the tape.
 Then, hop around to your heart’s content!

 Paint Footprints.
-Wrap feet in bubble or plastic wrap, and lay out a long piece of butcher paper, or even flattened, cut out paper grocery bags, and break out the paint!
-Obviously, do this in a space you don’t mind getting messy, like the garage.
+Wrap feet in bubble or plastic wrap, lay out a long piece of butcher paper, or even flatten, cut out paper grocery bags, and break out the paint!
+Do this in a space you don’t mind getting messy, like the garage.

 Build a fort.
 Have bigger kids build a living room fort for their younger siblings, cousins, etc. The younger kiddos get to be the “client,” and the older are the “designers.”
 Would the clients like a cozy reading nook?
 A secret passageway?
-A sky light?
-Practice teamwork to get the job done, then crawl around and play all day.
+A skylight?
+Practice teamwork to finish the job, then crawl around and play all day.

 Sock Skating.
-Put on some slippery socks and take to the wood floors with some slide moves.
+Put on slippery socks and take to the wood floors with slide moves.
 Kids can choreograph dances and other cool moves and perform for you and each other.

 Crab Soccer.
-This one can be played indoors or outdoors, and is sure to get a laugh.
+This one can be played indoors or outdoors and will get a laugh.
 Divide people into two teams and create goals in the playing space.
-Everyone must play in the “crab position” (knees and hips up, hands and feet for walking) for the whole game, and only use feet to kick the ball.
+Everyone must play in the “crab position” (knees and hips up, hands and feet for walking) for the whole game and only use feet to kick the ball.
 The team to score the most goals wins!